 ca. 112 Seiten

-Mysterious events in an exotic location, without love scenes
+Mysterious events in an exotic location; without love scenes; with one dog.

 Martha Voss, the heroine; has just married; supposed to be the reincarnation of a Voodoo goddess, because of her birthmark: two entwined hearts; chased and captured by Voodoo fanatics but saved by her husband Oliver

-Oliver Voss, Martha's husband; he wants to spend his honeymoon with Martha in the Caribbean paradise; first he doesn't believe in magic; admires and takes care of Martha; saves his wife's life
+Oliver Voss.
+He wants to spend his honeymoon with Martha in the Caribbean paradise; first he doesn't believe in magic; admires and takes care of Martha; saves his wife's life.

 Theodor Husemann, Professor, is a photographer on Dominica; helps the young couple to defeat the Voodoo sect.

-Oliver's brother Anton, a notorious tippler whom Martha regards askance
+Anton, Oliver's brother; a notorious tippler whom Martha regards askance, only mentioned by name.

 ExtractNo one would ever have described Martha Voss as a daydreaming romantic.
 Smart, pretty, determined, and charming: those were the attributes afforded to her.
 Among the student community she was considered cool bordering on arrogant.
 Perhaps bitchy if the situation demanded it in her opinion.
 If that was the case, she would enclose herself with smiling defiance, her blue eyes cold, and all of her enemies' arrows faltered against that defense.